FatmaGomaa/FOTA_GP/BootLoader/README.md

      1. Copy the value in FlashedAppVersion to LocalTemp
      2. Erase page of the FlashedAppVersion
      3. Return Value from local temp to FlashedAppVersion
-     4. Set Marker By LOW
+     4. Set the Marker = LOW

 ## Hint